 Ohio Administrative Code Chapter 3745-95 requires the public water supplier to protect the public water system from cross-connections and prevent backflow situations.
-The public water supplier must conduct cross-connection control inspections of their water customers' property to evaluate hazards.
-Local ordinances or water department regulations may also exist and must be followed in addition to state regulations.
+The public water supplier must conduct cross-connection control inspections of their water customers' property to enspections of their water customers' property to elegations and size or water department regulations may also exist and must be followed in addition to state regulations.